^

 • patients with acute coronary syndrome with ST segment elevation;

-Q wave myocardial infarction
+Q-wave myocardial infarction

-The main clinical signs of high risk are recurrent myocardial ischemia, hypotension, heart failure, severe ventricular arrhythmias.
+The main clinical signs of high risk are recurrent myocardial ischemia, hypotension, heart failure, and severe ventricular arrhythmias.

-The level of troponin T: less than 0.01 µg / l - low risk; 0.01-0.1 µg / l - intermediate risk; more than 0.1 µg / l - high risk.
+Troponin T level: less than 0.01 μg/L - low risk; 0.01-0.1 μg/L - intermediate risk; more than 0.1 μg/L - high risk.

-The presence of signs of high risk is an indication for an invasive treatment strategy.
+The presence of high-risk features is an indication for an invasive treatment strategy.

 What do need to examine?